burstina/FastText-for-Godot-Engine/README.md

 # FastText for Godot Engine ALPHA 1.0
 Fast text class for Godot Engine.
 It is a workaround for FPS drop on **android devices** when using Label and LineEdit nodes.

+## THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT."
-# THIS SOFTWARE IS "AS IS", NO WARRANTY, USE AT YOUR OWN RISK!
+## NO WARRANTY, USE AT YOUR OWN RISK! ##

 Godot 3.1 text rendering is not performing well on android devices: https://github.com/godotengine/godot/issues/19917 FPS rapidly decrease from 60 to 45 just using 3 standard *labels*, that's no good.